 You can unhide a slide by right-clicking it, then selecting the Hide slide option again.

-Now that you know how to hide a slide in Microsoft Powerpoint you will be able ot control which slides in your presentation are being show to your current audience without needing to manage multiple similar presentation files.
+Now that you know how to hide a slide in Powerpoint 2013, you will be able ot control which slides in your presentation are being shown to your current audience without needing to manage multiple similar presentation files.

 Do you have something in one of your slides that you really want to direct your readers’ attention to?
 Find out how to draw arrows in your slides and point to objects that you have placed in your slides.